Best AI for Character Consistency in 2026: 7 Tools Tested on 140 Images (May Update)

 Frequently Asked Questions

 Can I get consistent characters with free tools?
-Yes — Stable Diffusion + IP-Adapter is completely free if you have a GPU (8GB+ VRAM).
+Yes — Stable Diffusion + IP-Adapter is free if you have a compatible GPU (8GB+ VRAM).
 Flux + PuLID is also free.
 ToonyStory has a free tier that includes character consistency.
 The learning curve varies: ToonyStory is one-click, while SD requires significant technical setup.

+Why does Midjourney --cref not keep outfits consistent?
 The --cref parameter primarily conditions on facial features and general body shape.
 Outfit details are treated as "style" elements that the AI can reinterpret.
 Using --cw 100 helps, but outfit drift is a known limitation.
 Adding detailed outfit descriptions to your prompt can reduce (but not eliminate) the problem.

 How many reference photos do I need?
 For photo-based tools (ToonyStory, SD + IP-Adapter): one clear, well-lit photo is enough.
 More angles help but aren't required.
 For Midjourney --cref: one strong reference image works, but having 2-3 from different angles improves consistency.